emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 ## Encoding (ct, tag) Tuples

-Applications MAY keep the ciphertext and the authentication tag in distinct structures or encode both as a single string C. In the latter case, the tag MUST immediately follow the ciphertext ct:
+Applications MAY keep the ciphertext and the authentication tag in distinct structures or encode both as a single octet string C. In the latter case, the tag MUST immediately follow the ciphertext ct:

 C = ct \|\| tag